dmccreary/coderdojo-robots/README.md

 Our hardware is based an Arduino Nano that can be purchased on-line for under $5.

 ## Software
+We use the standard Arduino Integrated Development Environment (IDE) and a variation of the C programming language.

 ## Building Your Own Robot
+This book also has a guide to help you build your own robot based on open standards and parts.